ds300/derivablejs/README.md

 Derivables are an Observable-like state container with superpowers.
 Think [MobX](https://github.com/mobxjs/mobx) distilled to a potent essence, served with two heaped spoonfuls of extra performance, a garnish of side effects innovation, and a healthy side-salad of immutability.

+**This README is work in progress.
+Please refer to the master branch's README for rationale etc.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->